Plastic Silverware vs. Agave Silverware

 Greenprint’s Agave-Based Collection

 Compare the pros and cons of plastic vs. agave silverware to discover the ideal option for you and the planet.
 When you purchase disposable products from Greenprint, you help work toward a more eco-friendly future.
-We specialize in agave-based silverware as a green alternative to regular plastic silverware.
+We specialize in compostable silverware as a green alternative to regular plastic silverware.
 Make the switch today.

 References